- Class 5 Copper Conductor

 You’ll need to understand what AWG rating is.
 You’ll have to know the difference between 1 AWG battery cable and 12v battery wire.
-You may even have to learn the “AWG” to order your cable – “1 gauge” or “4 gauge battery cable”.
+You may even have to learn the “AWG” to order your cable – “1 gauge” or “4 gauge automotive wire ”.

-But, we promised you good news too…and this is it: No matter what cables you are looking for, truck battery cable, or auto battery cable, or heavy-duty battery cable – we’ve got you covered.
+But, we promised you good news too…and this is it: No matter what cables you are looking for, truck battery wire, or auto battery wire, or heavy duty battery cable – we’ve got you covered.
 Our ZW Battery Wire Buyer’s Guide will tell you everything you needed to know about your battery wire.
 So, let’s get started!

-A battery cable is a cable that connects the vehicles’ (in the case of an auto battery cable) or sea crafts’ (in the case of a marine battery cable) battery terminals to the rest of the crafts’/vehicles’ electrical systems.
-This includes aspects such as starting, ignition and systems.
-These cables come in pairs: Red (positive) and black (negative).
+A battery cable is a cable that connects the vehicles’ (in the case of an auto battery cable) or sea crafts’ (in the case of a marine battery wire)

-Typically, positive cables lead directly to the vehicles’/crafts’ starter.
+Typically, battery positive cables lead directly to the vehicles’/crafts’ starter.
 From there, the connection extends to the lead’s positive starter.
-The negative battery cable is attached to the vehicles’/crafts’ chassis, which completes a circuit.
+The battery cable negative is attached to the vehicles’/crafts’ chassis, which completes a circuit.

 There is a larger battery wire available too, with gauges less than 1.
 In the partial table below, the AWG number in the extreme left lists the AWS gauge rating, starting from the smallest (12 gauge) at the bottom, to the largest (0000) at the top.